KVD-1: ISRO programme

 The engines were proven to be inefficient because of their low thrust-to-weight ratio.
 Later the Russian space agency optimised the engine to launch payloads with a mass of 2.5 tonnes or less.
 The INSAT-4CR satellite with a mass of 2,140 kg was launched in 2007 but reached a lower than planned orbit due to the poor performance of the third stage's single KVD-1 engine.
 The satellite subsequently used its own propulsion to get to the planned orbit.
 Because of this the useful life of the satellite was shortened.

 Sanctions imposed by United States

 In 1991, an agreement was signed between India and Russia for technology transfer to India so that KVD-1 engines can be built indigenously in India.
 But later in July 1993, US imposed sanctions on ISRO and Glavkosmos saying it voids the Missile Technology Control Regime.
-After suffering setback in this case ISRO was forced to develop its own cryogenic programme.
+This forced ISRO to develop its own cryogenic programme.